Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/operator-faq.md

 This means you node software is running but you are not opted-in into EigenDA.
-If you opted in into EigenDA successfully and still not receiving dispersal traffic, make sure [your network settings allows](./eigenda-avs-installation-registration-and-upgrade.md#step-3-operator-networking-security-setup) EigenDA's disperser to reach your node.
+If you opted in into EigenDA successfully and still not receiving dispersal traffic, make sureyour network settings allow EigenDA's disperser to reach your node.
+Please check the step 3 of respective network guide([goerli](./eigenda-avs-installation-registration-and-upgrade/goerli#step-3-operator-networking-security-setup), [holesky](./eigenda-avs-installation-registration-and-upgrade/holesky), [mainnet](./eigenda-avs-installation-registration-and-upgrade/mainnet)) to see if settings are correct.

-If you were previously opted-in and were signing, it's possible you were [churned out](./overview.md#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
+If you were previously opted-in and were signing, it's possible you were [churned out](./overview#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
 Please try opting-in again.